Mutual Divorce in Delhi

 After the first motion, the court directs the couple to observe a six-month cooling-off period.
 If the parties wish to proceed sooner, they may, after one week from the date of the first motion, jointly file the second motion petition along with an application to waive this waiting period.
 The Honorable Judge will then decide whether to grant the waiver.

 Both parties are required to sign the second motion petition.
 If either party is located outside Delhi, we can arrange for the petition to be mailed to them for signing.
 Once the signed petition is returned, we will file it with the court.
 A few days after filing, the case will be listed for the second motion hearing.
-This will be their final court appearance, leading to the judge’s approval of the divorce decree.
+The husband and wife must visit the court.
+For NRI clients, their SPA must be physically present in court, while the NRI client themselves must appear via video conference.

 Step 7: Divorce Decree from Court